 As a result, the golf balls settle nicely on the green and in the intended area of the shot.

-Let’s move onto the casing layer that covers the core but rests under the cover.
+Let’s move on to the casing layer that covers the core but rests under the cover.

 The casing layer on the AVX has been made by Titleist to help with the flex that occurs at impact.
 This extra layer boosts spin as well as assists with achieving long distance.

-Most three-piece golf balls utilize this additional layer in a variety of ways, but few companies have taken advantage of the technology as Titleist with the AVX.
+Most three-piece golf balls utilize this additional layer in a variety of ways, but few companies have taken advantage of the technology as Titleist has with the AVX.

-Perhaps the ATX isn’t the complete ball like its older brother, the Pro V1, but fans of the three-piece balls rave about its low ball flight as well as its reduced spin off the tee.
+Perhaps the ATX isn’t the complete ball like its older brother, the Pro V1, but fans of the three-piece golf balls rave about its low ball flight as well as its reduced spin off the tee.

 Check our full Titleist AVX Golf Balls Review